LjAquinox/3DAimLab_Vision/README.md

 The next step is to AI that thing. but I first need to learn more about the YOLO and darknet architecture.

+PS : my screen is 1920x1080 and I use the valorant setting with 1.8 sensitivity : Aim and 103 FOV If this is not your case you need to change the logic of the following functions inside FindBoundingBoxes.py :
+  - PositionOfBox_RelativeToCenter()
+  - mouse_movement_required_xy()